Kapendev/parin/TOUR.md

     Alignment alignment = Alignment.left; /// A value represeting alignment orientations. int alignmentWidth = 0;               /// The width of the aligned object.
 Used as a hint and it is not enforced.
 Mostly used for text drawing. float visibilityRatio = 1.0f;         /// Controls the visibility ratio of the object, where 0.0 means fully hidden and 1.0 means fully visible.
-Mostly used for text drawing.
+Mostly used for text drawing. bool isRightToLeft = false;           /// Indicates whether the content of the object flows in a right-to-left direction, such as for Arabic or Hebrew text.
+Usually used for text drawing.
 }
 ```